Low-energy Spin Dynamics of Quantum Spin Liquid Candidate $NaYbSe_{2}$

 \emph{Longitudinal-Field (LF) $\mu$SR}---The LF-$\mu$SR experiments allow to analyze the static and non-static fields in \ce{NaYbSe2}.
-The stretched exponential term and the Kubo-Toyabe term in the above fitting formula are related to non-static uniform local fields (or non-static fields)\cite{ohira_spin_2006} and static fields, and reflect spin fluctuations in the QSL phase and the contribution from nuclear magnetic moment\cite{PhysRevB.71.092501}, respectively.
+The stretched exponential term and the Kubo-Toyabe term in the above fitting formula are related to non-static uniform local fields (or non-static fields)\cite{ohira_spin_2006} and static fields, and reflect spin fluctuations in the QSL phase and the contribution from the nuclear magnetic moment\cite{PhysRevB.71.092501}, respectively.

-At 10 K, the application of a tiny magnetic field of $\sim$ 10 G can polarize the Kubo-Toyabe term to almost a straight line (Fig. 2(b) and Fig. 2(f)), which means there is little static field at this temperature.
-With lowering the temperatures to 1 K, one can see that the zero-field $\mu$SR asymmetry spectrum shows a weak but clear upturning (Fig. 2(c)), which comes from the Kubo-Toyabe term.
+At 10 K, the application of a tiny magnetic field of $\sim$ 10 G can polarize the Kubo-Toyabe term to almost a straight line (Fig. 3(a) and Fig. 3(d)), which means there is little static field at this temperature.
+By lowering the temperatures to 1 K, one can see that the zero-field $\mu$SR asymmetry spectrum shows a weak but clear upturning (Fig. 3(b)), which comes from the Kubo-Toyabe term.
 In other words, a small but finite static field appears around 1 K. The static field is suppressed by a magnetic field of $\sim$ 50 G. This suggests that the weak static field in \ce{NaYbSe2} should be related to nuclear magnetic moment.
 The Kubo-Toyabe term at 0.1 K is similar to what we have seen at 1 K. {In \ce{NaYbSe2}, $^{23}$Na and $^{79}$Se have non-zero nuclear magnetic moments.
 The nuclear spin and magnetic moment for $^{23}$Na are 3/2 and 2.21 $\mu_{N}$, and 7/2 and -1.02 $\mu_{N}$ for $^{79}$Se (refers to the nuclear magneton), respectively.
 Generally a positively charged $\mu^{+}$ stops near \ce{Se^{2-}} rather than \ce{Na^{+}}, and hence probes the local magnetic environment and spin dynamics around $^{79}$Se.}